developmentseed/osm-seed/INSTALL.md

 ### Run locally

-Osm-seed contains different containers, you may need to comment out some of them at docker-compose.yml according to your use case.
+OSM Seed contains different containers, you may need to comment out some of them at docker-compose.yml according to your use case.

-Copy the required environment files  form `envs/` folder, e.g `envs/.env.db.example` to `.env.db` and edit as appropriate.
+Copy the required environment files  from `envs/` folder, e.g `envs/.env.db.example` to `.env.db` and edit as appropriate.

 Run `docker-compose build` to build all Dockerfiles defined in `docker-compose.yml`.